AliceO2Group/QualityControl/doc/QuickStart.md

 [↑ Go to the Table of Content ↑](../README.md) | [Continue to Modules Development →](ModulesDevelopment.md)

-## Read this first !
+## Read this first!

 This page will give you a basic idea of the QC and how to run it.
 Please read it *in its entirety* and run the commands along the way.
 Do not start developing your module before you have reached the next section called "Modules Development".
+Also, make sure you have pulled the latest QC version.

 We would be very grateful if you could report to us any error or inaccuracy you found.

-Thanks !
+Thanks!

 ## Requirements